bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

-binary_search(a.begin(),a.end(),value);// Same as above but only on sorted containers with random access count(a.begin(),a.end(),value);        // Return number of occurrences of value in container a search(a.begin(),a.end(),sequence.begin(),sequence.end(); // Return iterator to first ocurrence of sequence remove(a.begin(),a.end(),value);       // Places non-removed elements on top of removed ones
+binary_search(a.begin(),a.end(),value);// Same as above but only on sorted containers with random access count(a.begin(),a.end(),value);        // Return number of occurrences of value in container a search(a.begin(),a.end(),sequence.begin(),sequence.end(); // Return iterator to first ocurrence of sequence remove(a.begin(),a.end(),value);       // Places non-removed elements at the beggining of the container
-                                       // Capacity is not changed; returns pointer to after the last non-removed element
+                                       // Capacity isn't changed; returns pointer to after last non-removed element
 ```